 You have direct contact to the people who run the tour e.g. from the tourism company who own and run the cruises, own and run the lodges, or who hire your guides.
 For community tourism that lacks a connection to the global market, you will have a connection to the local tour operator who works closely with these projects.
 They are generally the co-founders or co-managers of the project.
 We will introduce you to your sales representative after your inquiry.
 Go TourTheTropics.

 About our founder

 Founded by Ash Card with his passion for wildlife and tourism, Ash is widely traveled, has experience in the tourism industry, and is highly critical.
 After reading extensively on wildlife protection, he realized the power of tourism for conservation.
 Ash has completed a BSc in Biology, undertaken a research scholarship at a world-class university on animal behavior, and completed a master’s degree in Zoology with first class honors.
 Ash has published scientific research in the Australian Journal of Zoology and the Journal of Behavioral Ecology.
 From his education and first-hand experience, he agrees that destroying the world’s biodiversity hot spots for wood or to make way for agriculture, instead of simply showing them off to tourists, has been correctly labeled as destroying the goose that lays the golden egg.
-By ensuring you get the best experience from the tropics, we help strengthen the voice for tropical conservation, and you help spread the wonder of the tropics to friends and family.
+By making sure you get the best experience from the tropics, we help strengthen the voice for tropical conservation, and you help spread the wonder of the tropics to friends and family.